EliottMontero/annotation-robot-robocup/README.md

 # LAUNCH INTERFACE

-After you changed the value of the BUILD_TRAITEMENT_TOOLS:BOOL to ON in workspace/build/interface/CMakeCache.txt and built with catkin in workspace, go to the 2vs1/ folder and input the following line in the terminal :
+After you changed the value of the BUILD_ANNOTATEIMAGE_TOOLS:BOOL to ON in workspace/build/interface/CMakeCache.txt and built with catkin in workspace, go to the 2vs1/ folder and input the following line in the terminal :